-The discovery in July 2012 of a candidate Higgs boson at CERN, almost half a century after Peter Higgs’ prediction in 1964, was a milestone in the history of theoretical physics.
+The discovery of the Higgs boson at CERN in 2012, almost half a century after Peter Higgs’ prediction in 1964, was a milestone in the history of theoretical physics.
 Rarely in the history of physics has a theoretical prediction been confirmed so spectacularly, so long after it was originally made.

 This marked the start of a new era in theoretical physics.
 While the Standard Model of elementary particle physics is now complete, many fundamental questions remain unanswered.
 We still don’t understand the intricate structure of charges and flavours in the Standard Model, nor what determines the values of its parameters.
 We are still struggling to build a compelling theory of quantum gravity, and understand the role played by the vacuum in the formation of the early Universe.
 We have no idea what dark matter and dark energy are, and we have difficulty understanding structure formation and complexity.